What is power factor, and why is it relevant to my energy bill costs?

 Your power factor is a measure of how efficiently all the equipment at your site uses the electricity supplied by the network distributor.
 It is the ratio of the working power (kW) your equipment at your site is actually using, to the power (kVA) the network distributor has allocated to your site to ensure there is enough power to keep your business running through those peak loads.

-The mobile data you actually use, is like your working power (or kW), and your mobile phone plan commitment of $49 per month, is like your kVA (the amount of data your mobile phone provider is giving you access to).
+The mobile data you actually use is like your working power (or kW), and your mobile phone plan commitment of $49 per month is like your kVA (the amount of data your mobile phone provider is giving you access to).

 You may pay for 30GB of data every month, but only use 20GB of data.
 Yet, you’ll be billed the full $49 you’ve committed to.
-In this case we would aim to reduce your charges by a third and only pay for the 20GB, or $32.
+In this case, we would aim to reduce your charges by a third and only pay for the 20GB, or $32.

+Your power factor charge can be impacted by not only your energy use, but also the rhythm of how you use your energy throughout the day.
 If you have lots of peak loads (spikes of kW usage) unevenly spread throughout the operational day, your power factor will be poor.
 This means your network distributor is supplying you with access to more power than you’ll need.
 And you’ll pay a charge for that privilege.

 If your load is spread more evenly, your power factor is good.
 This means your network distributor can supply you with access to enough power, but not too much.

 Achieving a good power factor is where your Choice Energy consultant can help you take back control.

 At a time when everyone could use a little help to save a dollar, Choice Energy helped our business find a new Energy retailer at the same cost, without incurring the annual increase proposed by our old energy retailer.

 Included was independent metering to be able to verify bills easily and the process also helped us get a demand reset as part of a solution that delivers our business a saving of over $20,000.
 These guys can handle everything… Great job Choice Energy.